 The foreign language requirement may be met through credit by examination, described elsewhere in this catalog.
 Students who petition to complete the foreign language requirement via study abroad through a non-Texas Tech affiliated program must agree to have foreign language credit applied to their degrees based on scores on a language placement test administered by the Department of Classical and Modern Languages and Literatures after their return from the study abroad.
 Approval to do this must be granted in advance by the student’s associate dean.
 For more information, consult the Department of Classical and Modern Languages and Literatures.

 Classification of Students.
 An undergraduate student is classified according to the following: freshman, 0 to 29 hours completed; sophomore, 30 to 59; junior, 60 to 89; senior, 90 to completion of degree requirements.
 The junior and senior ranks are often referred to as “upper division” and “advanced.”
 A student who is enrolled for 12 or more credit hours per semester is considered a full-time student; one enrolled for fewer than 12 hours is considered a part-time student.
-A freshman may have remedial courses (excluding TSI courses) numbered 0301 or 0302 counted as part of a full course load although these courses do not count toward a degree or toward classification.
+A freshman may have remedial courses (excluding TSI courses) numbered 0301 or 0302 counted as part of a full course load, although these courses do not count toward a degree or toward classification.

 All baccalaureate degrees conferred by Texas Tech University are based on the satisfactory completion of specific authorized degree programs comprising a minimum of 120 semester hours.
 Students are required to take a minimum of 40 credit hours of 3000- and 4000-level courses prior to graduation.
-They are considered to be making satisfactory progress toward a degree objective when they complete at least 30 credit hours in each calendar/academic year, achieve a GPA of 2.00 or higher in each semester, and maintain an overall GPA of 2.00 or higher.
+They are considered to be making satisfactory progress toward a degree objective when they complete at least 30 credit hours in each calendar/academic year, achieve an institutional GPA of 2.00 or higher in each semester, and maintain an institutional GPA of 2.00 or higher.

 All references to a grade point average (GPA) reflect policy effective January 1, 2009, stipulating that the university will calculate only current and cumulative GPAs.
 Both calculations will include replaced grades.
-Unless otherwise stated, all GPA references refer to a cumulative GPA that includes replaced grades.
+Unless otherwise stated, all GPA references refer to a cumulative institutional GPA that includes replaced grades.

 Semester Credit Hour and Contact Hour Equivalents.
-For most purposes a traditionally offered face-to-face course will have a minimum of 15 contact hours for each semester credit hour.
+For most purposes, a traditionally offered face-to-face course will have a minimum of 15 contact hours for each semester credit hour.
 Thus, a 1 credit hour course should meet for at least 15 hours over a long semester and a 3 credit hour course should meet for 45 hours over the semester.
 Courses taught during a summer session are expected to have the same number of contact hours as if they were taught during a long semester.
 It is permitted to offer a course in a shortened schedule, online, or in other non-traditional formats that do not meet the contact hour requirement if the course has been reviewed by a college faculty committee and the Office of the Provost and approved as having the same learning outcomes as a comparable traditionally delivered course.

 Semester Hours and Course Loads.
 The semester hour is the unit of measure for credit purposes.
 The student is expected to spend a minimum of two hours in preparation for each hour of lecture or recitation.